Urban design: New approaches

 Feminist Urbanism is the study and critique of how the built environment affects genders differently because of patriarchal social and political structures in society.
 Typically, the people at the table making design decisions are men, so their conception about public space and the built environment relates to their life perspectives and experiences, which do not reflect the same experiences of women or children.
 Dolores Hayden is a scholar who has researched this topic from 1980 to the present day.
 Hayden's writing says, “when women, men, and children of all classes and races can identify the public domain as the place where they feel most comfortable as citizens, Americans will finally have homelike urban space.”

+Recently, "New Contextualism" has emerged as a philosophy in architecture and urban design, primarily coined and propagated by Bangladeshi architect and academic Mohammad Habib Reza.
+This approach advocates for creating built environments that are profoundly informed by both historical precedents and future predictions, while embracing a holistic understanding of context.
+Unlike universalist or purely modernist perspectives, New Contextualism emphasizes the deep integration of a design within its specific setting, considering not only the immediate site but also broader universal values, regional characteristics, and the socio-cultural fabric of a place.
+It stresses the importance of equity, social justice, and the revitalization of vernacular building traditions to achieve sustainable and inclusive designs.
+The philosophy encourages the use of data analytics and scenario planning to anticipate future needs and challenges, aiming for timeless yet adaptable architectural solutions.

 Educational Urbanism is an emerging discipline, at the crossroads of urban planning, educational planning, and pedagogy.
 An approach that tackles the notion that economic activities, the need for new skills at the workplace, and the spatial configuration of the workplace rely on the spatial reorientation in the design of educational spaces and the urban dimension of educational planning.